Farrukhsiyar: Reign

-Hostility with the Sayyid brothers
+Hostility towards the Sayyid Brothers

 Farrukhsiyar defeated Jahandar Shah with the aid of the Sayyid brothers, and one of the brothers, Abdullah Khan, wanted the post of wazir (prime minister).
 His demand was rejected, since the post was promised to Ghaziuddin Khan, but Farrukhsiyar offered him a post as regent under the name of wakil-e-mutlaq.
 Abdullah Khan refused, saying that he deserved the post of wazir since he led Farrukhsiyar's army against Jahandar Shah.
-Farrukhsiyar ultimately gave in to his demand, and Abdullah Khan became prime minister.
+Farrukhsiyar ultimately gave in to his demand, and Abdullah Khan became wazir.
 His brother Hussain Ali Khan became the Mir Bakhshi or Commander-in-Chief.

 According to historian William Irvine, Farrukhsiyar's close aides Mir Jumla III and Khan Dauran sowed seeds of suspicion in his mind that they might usurp him from the throne.
-Learning about these developments, the other Sayyid brother (Hussain Ali Khan) wrote to Abdullah: "It was clear, from the Prince's talk and the nature of his acts, that he was a man who paid no regard to claims for service performed, one void of faith, a breaker of his word and altogether without shame".
+Learning about these developments, the other Sayyid brother (Hussain Ali Khan) wrote to Abdullah Khan: "It was clear, from the Prince's talk and the nature of his acts, that he was a man who paid no regard to claims for service performed, one void of faith, a breaker of his word and altogether without shame".
 Hussain Ali Khan felt it necessary to act in their interests "without regard to the plans of the new sovereign".
 Farrukhsiyar could not confront them, as the Sayyid Brothers maintained control of the strongest part of the army, and thus the latter became de facto rulers of the empire.

-Campaign against Ajit Singh
+Campaign against Ajmer

-Maharaja Ajit Singh captured Ajmer with the support of the Marwari nobles and expelled Mughal diplomats from his state.
+Maharaja Ajit Singh of Marwar captured Ajmer with the support of the Marwari nobles and expelled Mughal diplomats from his state.
 Farrukhsiyar sent Hussain Ali Khan to subjugate him.
 However, the anti-Sayyid brothers faction in the Mughal emperor's court compelled him to send secret letters to Ajit Singh assuring him of rewards if he defeated Hussain Ali Khan.

-Hussain left Delhi for Ajmer on 6 January 1714, accompanied by Sarbuland Khan and Afrasyab Khan.
+Hussain Ali Khan left Delhi for Ajmer on 6 January 1714, accompanied by Sarbuland Khan and Afrasyab Khan.
 As his army reached Sarai Sahal, Ajit Singh sent diplomats who failed to negotiate a peace.
-As Hussain Ali Khan advanced to Ajmer via Jodhpur, Jaiselmer and Mairtha, Ajit Singh retreated to the deserts hoping to dissuade the Mughal general from a battle.
-As Hussain advanced, Ajit Singh surrendered at Mairtha.
-As a result, Mughal authority was restored in Rajasthan.
-Ajit Singh gave his daughter, Indira Kanwar, as a bride to Farrukhsiyar.
-His son, Abhai Singh, was compelled to accompany him to see the Mughal emperor.
+As Hussain Ali Khan advanced to Ajmer via Jodhpur, Jaisalmer and Merta, Ajit Singh retreated to the deserts hoping to dissuade the Mughal general from a battle.
+Ajit Singh surrendered at Merta.
+As a result, Mughal authority was restored in Rajputana.
+Ajit Singh gave his second daughter, Kunwari Indira Kanwar, as a bride to Farrukhsiyar.
+His son, Kunwar Abhai Singh, was compelled to accompany him to see the Mughal emperor his brother-in-law.